Wedding & lifestyle

 When deciding on a wedding venue, be sure to consider a few things.
 Knowing the size, style and date of your wedding can make all the difference when deciding on the location.
 Rainy season in Guatemala usually starts around May and goes until October, with a short break in July or August.
 Dry season is usually from November until April.
-Again, a planner can be a great help when finding the right place for you, especially if you are set on a specific date.

 We have divided this list into Ruins and Hotels and included as much relevant information as possible.
 If you would like more information on a venue, please leave a comment below or contact us!
 And without further ado, here is our list of best wedding venues in Antigua Guatemala.

 - Ruins of Capuchinas

 - Santa Rosa Ruins / “Casa de la Ruina”

 - Ruins of San Jose El Viejo

 - Ruins of San Jeronimo